Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds: Our Approach

-We compute the vector of associations $\mathbf{y}$ using a greedy approach, starting by matching the most probable fruits first and removing them from the candidate pool.
-This process continues until all fruits in $\mathcal{F}^t$ have either been matched or labeled as unmatched.
+We compute the vector of associations $\mathbf{y}$ using a greedy approach, starting by matching the most probable fruits first and removing them from the pool of candidates.
+This process continues until all fruits in $\mathcal{F}^t$ have been matched or labeled as unmatched.